 News & Articles

 There are a number of things you need to keep in mind when painting with white, and if you ignore them, your seemingly crisp and fresh white paint will seem very off.
-But don’t worry – it’s really easy to add a little colour for a touch of warmth or to tone the white down.
+But don’t worry – it’s really easy to add a little color for a touch of warmth or to tone the white down.

 Before you paint your walls white, consider these factors: